Private Murder Mystery Dinner Parties

 A prop was left behind.
 What do I do?

-If a prop or costume piece was accidentally left behind by one of your actors, don’t fret!
-You may contact your show representative at the Murder Mystery Company via phone (1-888-643-2583, option 2 for the Private Events Department) or by email ( firstname.lastname@example.org).
+If a prop or costume piece was accidentally left behind by one of your actors, you may contact your show representative at The Murder Mystery Company via phone at 888-643-2583 (option 2 for the Private Events Department), or by email.
 Be sure to let us know specifically what was left behind, and we will contact our Local Director.
-The Local Director will work with our Logistics Department in order to provide a few options on how we can recover the mysterious missing piece from your crime scene location!
+The Local Director will work with our Logistics Department in order to provide a few options for how we can recover the mysterious missing piece from your crime scene location!